 Not much actually transpires in No Man’s Land, in terms of traditional action or plot development.
 Therefore, much depends upon the actors’ ability to flesh out the roles and bring their conversations off the page and into animated life.
 That is something this cast does very well indeed.

-The greater portion of the first act is a showcase for the many talents of Ian McKellen, whose portrayal of the old down and outer is quite winning, thanks to the character’s self-deprecating humor and the veteran actor’s portrayal of vulnerability woven through his every reaction.
+The greater portion of the first act is a showcase for the many talents of Ian McKellen, whose portrayal of the old down and outer is quite winning, thanks to the character’s self-deprecating humor and the veteran actor’s thread of vulnerability woven through his every reaction.

 Stewart, as the well-off Hirst, is delegated the role of listener and occasional responder, presenting a bit of a dignified enigma who ultimately collapses from too much drink, and then crawls out of the room.
 But before Spooner can take his leave or take advantage of his singular surroundings, newcomers arrive.